SeldonIO/seldon-deploy-operator/README.md

 ```
 Choose the operator in the UI.
 Be sure to get the right version.

-If clusterwide then check with:
+If clusterwide (initially only option) then check with:
 ```bash
 kubectl get subscriptions.operators.coreos.com -n openshift-operators seldon-deploy-operator -o yaml
 ```